FdSc Sustainable Agriculture with Crop Management

 Course Overview

-Rural business management is integrated throughout your foundation degree, covering areas such as diversification, marketing, and accounting.
+Rural business management is integrated throughout your Crop Management foundation degree course, covering areas such as diversification, marketing, and accounting.
 These skills are hugely important in the assessment, monitoring and management of successful agricultural businesses and are often looked for by employers in the food industry.
 You will also explore the field-to-fork concept and methods of adding value to produce and the overall supply chain.

 Upon graduation you will be armed with the toolkit required to progress the crop industry forward in a role in crop management, as well as be able to progress to the BSc (Hons) in Sustainable Agriculture Top-up degree.

-Glasshouse and vertical farm at University Centre Reaseheath
+Glasshouse and vertical farm used during Crop Management foundation degree at University Centre Reaseheath

 Course Features